kauri-io/Content/ZeppelinOS/Deploy and Upgrade.md

   `$ npm install -g zos`

 That's it!
-ZeppelinOS is now installed.
-We globally installed it onto our system so this is the only time we ever have to install it (unlike OpenZeppelin which you have to install every time you want to use it).
+ZeppelinOS is installed.

 Note: `zos --help` will give you a full list of all ZeppelinOS commands should you require them.